splunk/Splunk_Cloud_Addon_for_OCI/README.md

 ### Step 4: Access control

-The logging addon for Splunk supports access both by instance principals and using API signing keys.
-Oracle recommends using an instance principal, to avoid storing long-lived tokens.
-If you're not using an instance principal, use an API signing key.
-Depending on the access method that you choose, define a least-privilege policy as shown in the following examples:
+- The Splunk Cloud Addon for OCI supports access both by instance principals to avoid storing long-lived tokens.
+Define a least-privilege policy as shown in the following example:

-- If you choose the instance-principal access method:
     1. Create a Dynamic Group with with the Splunk Instance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm
-    1. Create an OCI IAM policy like the below
+    2. Create an OCI IAM policy like the below
         Allow dynamic-group <Splunk_Dynamic_Group> to use stream-pull in compartment <compartment_of_stream>
-- If you choose the API signing key method:
-    1. Create a OCI User: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingusers.htm
-    1. Create an OCI Group and add the above user to the group: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm
-    1. Create an API Key: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm
-        1. If via CLI, add the API Public Key to user: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm
-    1. Create an OCI IAM policy like the below:

-        `Allow group <Splunk_User_Group> to use stream-pull in compartment <compartment_of_stream>`

 ## <a name="splunk-install"></a>OCI Configuration Splunk Plugin Installation and Setup
 ### Step 1: Download the Plugin